method5/method5/user_guide.md

 4. **Auditing.**  Auditing is performed on the management and target databases, through the database audit trail and the application.
 You can always figure out who did what, when.
 5. **Multi-step authentication.**  Authentication requires an existing database account, as well as the proper role, profile, account name, account status, and operating system username.
 6. **Intrusion detection.**  Un-authorized access attempts will send an email to an administrator.
 Even in the worst-case scenario, where someone gains root access to your central management host, they would likely generate an alert.
+7. **SYS protection.**  Method5 has an optional feature to allow authorized users to run remote commands as SYS.
+This feature is well protected to ensure that attackers on remote databases cannot use it, even if they get DBA access.
+Remote SYS commands are only allowed if they come from the master database.
+Those commands must be encrypted using AES 256, using a secret key that is randomly generated for each database, and stored in the SYS.LINK$ table that not even the DBA role can read.
+Those commands also include a session GUID to prevent re-running old commands.
-7. **Open Source.**  All code is available for inspection.
+8. **Open Source.**  All code is available for inspection.
 Method5 does not rely on security through obscurity.

 <a name="possible_uses"/>